patriciapadilhacoleman/popular_movies/NOTES.md

 3. Annabelle - Horror

-Which one would you like to know more about?(Type the number and press <Enter>)
+Which one would you like to know more about?(Type the number and press <Enter>) SOME SPECS:

-Will list the movies and display the genre
-User selects which ones to learn more about
+Will list the movies and display the genre, runtime and ratings User selects which ones to learn more about
+The dynamic movie url is found
 A description of the movie will be displayed and a link to playing the movie.

+What is a Popular Movie?

+It has a title
+It has a genre
+It has a rating
+It has a runtime